hernantz/blog/content/its-the-competition-stupid.md

 have the chance to enjoy the fruits of prosperity.
 So we have to agree on it's definition too.

-Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more [concrete figures][11] like GDP, child mortality, use of green energy or number of college graduates.
+Some societies may measure progress by advancements in human rights or the level of happiness of it's individuals [^8], others by more [concrete figures][11] like GDP, child mortality, use of green energy or number of college graduates.